DARPA-ASKEM/experiments/glossary/README.md

 * A `run` is the output of a simulation.

-* Given a system and scenario, a (model, configuration) pair can be constructed and executed by a simulator within a simulation to generate runs.
+* Given a system and scenario, a (model, configuration) pair can be constructed and executed by a simulator to initiate simulations that generate each a run.

 ## State Variables | Parameters | Hyperparameters | Initial Conditions